-January 27 - University Council subcommittee on Academic Affairs and University Policies (UCAAUP)
+January 27 - University Council subcommittee on Academic Affairs and University Policies (UCAAUP) February 3 - University Council Meeting February 7 - President's Cabinet Meeting March 21 - Board of Visitors Meeting

 Proposal to create a Graduate Certificate in Supply Chain Management

 Virginia Commonwealth University (VCU) requests approval to create a 12-credit hour Graduate Certificate in Supply Chain Management.
 The purpose of the proposed certificate is to provide the foundational understanding of the functionality and associated complexities related to managing global supply chains.
 A major emphasis is on the strategic decisions that are explored given the inherent tradeoffs and risks embedded in the decision framework.
 Students will explore a myriad of topics the cover the gamut of supply-chain activities encompassing the entirety of a complete supply chain including inbound logistics, internal operations, and outbound logistics.
 Upon completion of the proposed certificate program, graduates will be capable of examining complex supply-chain problems through a variety of lenses and making informed decisions aimed at enhancing organizational performance.